ChadAMiller/gothonweb3k/README.md

 # gothonweb3k

 This is an implementation of the final chapter of Zed Shaw's "Learn Python the Hard Way".
-It's not entirely finished because I remembered I don't actually like text adventure games.
+It's not only mostly finished because I remembered I don't actually like text adventure games.

 I didn't like web.py.
 As a result, I ended up trying other frameworks, then decided to write the thing in Python 3 instead of Python 2.
 Then it turns out that I wrote bilingual code; I've tested the codebase on 2.7 and 3.2 with no problems.